WIPO Hague System

 The WIPO Hague System provides an international mechanism for securing and managing design rights simultaneously, in multiple countries and regions, through one application filed directly with WIPO.
 The resulting international registration provides design owners with the equivalent of a bundle of national or regional registrations.
 The subsequent management of that international registration – including modifications, updates and renewals – is a single step procedure through WIPO.

 Geographical coverage

+According to the rules laid out by the Hague Agreement Concerning the International Deposit of Industrial Designs anyone who is a national of – or who has a domicile, habitual residence or real and effective industrial or commercial establishment in – any one of the Hague System's contracting parties can use the Hague System.
+There is no pre-requirement to file a national or regional design application.

-The Hague System comprises 77 contracting parties, covering more than 90 countries, including all countries of the European Union (EU) and the African Intellectual Property Organization (OAPI).
+The Hague System comprises 82 contracting parties, covering 99 countries, including all countries of the European Union (EU) and the African Intellectual Property Organization (OAPI).
 Hague System users can designate as few or as many of these contracting parties as they wish when filing an international application.

-According to the rules laid out by the Hague Agreement, anyone who is a national of – or who has a domicile, habitual residence or real and effective industrial or commercial establishment in – any one of the Hague System's contracting parties (including any country of the EU or OAPI) can use the Hague System.
-There is no pre-requirement to file a national or regional design application.